Bayesian versus Frequentist Statisticians: the war is real

 The first response for the most part was, “CRO?
 You mean SEO.
 Yes, we are working on increasing traffic to our website.”

 “No, I am not talking about SEO, I am talking CRO…conversion rate optimization.
 Increasing your website conversion rate.”Read More

 You must cover all the bases to get reliable results from your A/B tests.

-A/B testing mimics scientific experiments, however, it is not a tool that will give you a 100% sure answer in 100% of tests that you run.
+A/B testing mimics scientific experiments, and similarly will not provide you a 100% certainty in 100% of tests that you run.
 Only few marketers are aware of the limitations of the method and know how to run it to get valid results and minimize the risk of false positives and false negatives.

 That’s why Martin Goodson, now the Chief Scientist at Evolution AI, wrote a paper called “Most Winning A/B Test Results Are Illusionary.”
-In his paper, he explained that badly …Read More
+In his paper, he explained that badly performed A/B tests are more …Read More

 “Why do I need to learn about statistics in order to run an A/B testing?”
 You may be inclined to wonder, especially considering that the testing engine supplies you with data to make a judgement on the statistical significance of the test, correct?